Six-Day War: Conclusion

-Casualties
+Casualties and losses

 Between 776 and 983 Israelis were killed and 4,517 were wounded.
 Fifteen Israeli soldiers were captured.
 Arab casualties were far greater.
 Between 9,800 and 15,000 Egyptian soldiers were listed as killed or missing in action.
 An additional 4,338 Egyptian soldiers were captured.
 Jordanian losses are estimated to be 700 killed in action with another 2,500 wounded.
 The Syrians were estimated to have sustained between 1,000 and 2,500 killed in action.
 Between 367 and 591 Syrians were captured.

 Casualties were also suffered by UNEF, the United Nations Emergency Force that was stationed on the Egyptian side of the border.
 In three different episodes, Israeli forces attacked a UNEF convoy, camps in which UNEF personnel were concentrated and the UNEF headquarters in Gaza, resulting in one Brazilian peacekeeper and 14 Indian officials killed by Israeli forces, with an additional seventeen peacekeepers wounded in both contingents.

+Regarding material losses, 46 Israeli aircraft and 400 tanks were destroyed.
+Egyptian losses were reported at 700 tanks according to President Nasser, although Israeli officials claimed to have destroyed 509 Egyptian tanks.
+Egyptian aircraft losses range from 282 to 350.
+Syria lost close to 60 aircraft.
+Jordanian losses accounted to 21, including 17 military aircraft, 1 helicopter and 3 passenger aircraft.
+Iraq lost 9 aircraft; Lebanon lost 2.

 Controversies

-Preemptive strike v. unjustified attack
+Preemptive war vs war of aggression

 At the commencement of hostilities, both Egypt and Israel announced that they had been attacked by the other country.
-The Israeli government later abandoned its initial position, acknowledging Israel had struck first, claiming that it was a preemptive strike in the face of a planned invasion by Egypt.
-On the other hand, the Arab view was that it was unjustified to attack Egypt.
-Many commentators consider the war as the classic case of anticipatory attack in self-defense.
+The Israeli government later abandoned its initial position, acknowledging Israel had struck first, describing the attack as a preemptive move to prevent an anticipated invasion by Egypt.
+The Arab view was that it was unjustified to attack Egypt.
+Many scholars consider the war a case of preventative war as a form of self-defense.
+The war has been assessed by others as a war of aggression.